munificent/craftinginterpreters/book/a-virtual-machine.md

 their order." />

-As we did with the other macros inside `run()`, we clean up after ourselves at the end of the function:
+As we did with the other macros inside `run()`, we clean up after ourselves at the end of the function.

 ^code undef-binary-op (1 before, 1 after)

-Last is disassembler support:
+Last is disassembler support.

 ^code disassemble-binary (2 before, 1 after)

-The arithmetic instructions are simple, like `OP_RETURN`.
+The arithmetic instruction formats are simple, like `OP_RETURN`.
 Even though the arithmetic *operators* take operands -- which are found on the stack -- the arithmetic *bytecode instructions* do not.